kaskelso/interview_prep/readings/summarize.md

 Testing these datasets, AW worked well for maximizing recent high risk cards, whereas R trained on all samples daily was a better classifier generally.

 Concept drift: Super cool!
 The show a static classifier, windowed classifier, and the aggregate method.
-The windowed one starts doing worse over time because it loses what is lost previously and drifts off target.
+The windowed one starts doing worse over time because it loses what it learned previously and drifts off target.

 They also investigated SSB using reweighting, got a little confused here but it looks like the punchline is the classifier not corrected for SSB works just as well.